 The Department of Asian Languages and Literature sponsors many lectures and colloquia, many in conjunction with other units on campus.
 The University of Washington Libraries boast one of the most extensive collections of South Asian materials in the country.
 The University of Washington is the location of a National Resource Center for South Asian Studies, funded through a grant from the United States Department of Education.
 Opportunities to participate in South Asian cultural events abound as Seattle is home to a significant South Asian population with an active cultural and arts scene.
 Seattle is the site of many concerts of classical and popular South Asian music, of festivals of South Asian film, and of exhibitions of South Asian art.
 Seattle is also the home of a vibrant and growing South Asian community, which interacts with faculty and students at the University in numerous ways.

 The applicant must meet the requirements of the Graduate School as outlined in the University Catalog.
-An undergraduate grade point average of 3.0 in the last 90 quarter or 60 semester credit hours is a prerequisite for admission, together with three letters of recommendation, and a statement of purpose. for admission to the M.A. program with specialization in South Asian Languages and Literature, preference will be given to students with prior preparation in a South Asian language and literature, in South Asian regional studies, or in a humanistic discipline pertinent to the study of South Asian civilization.
+An undergraduate grade point average of 3.0 in the last 90 quarter or 60 semester credit hours is a prerequisite for admission, together with three letters of recommendation, a writing sample, and a statement of purpose.
+For admission to the M.A. program with specialization in South Asian Languages and Literature, preference will be given to students with prior preparation in a South Asian language and literature, in South Asian regional studies, or in a humanistic discipline pertinent to the study of South Asian civilization.
 Students lacking such preparation may be admitted to the M.A. program; however, they must remedy any deficiencies by adding, as early as possible, such courses as the academic adviser considers necessary.
-South Asian languages in which specializations are offered at the University are Sanskrit and Hindi.
+South Asian languages in which specializations are offered at the University are Hindi, Sanskrit, and Urdu.

 Prospective applicants to this program should be aware that there is also an M.A. program in South Asian Studies in the Henry M. Jackson School of International Studies.
 These two South Asia-focused programs are partially overlapping, but have significantly different emphases.
 In general, the South Asian studies concentration in Asian Languages and Literature is designed for students with interests in any studies which are primarily based on the study of languages and/or linguistics, and in textual or philological studies.
 The Jackson School South Asia program is intended for students who are more interested in a general interdisciplinary area studies program, particularly (though not exclusively) with an emphasis on the social sciences.